Home / Brands

 Having returned to the UK, Penelope began to work from her kitchen table, selling over 100 pairs of the Long Tassel Boot in a short space of time to a leading fashion boutique in Notting Hill, called The Cross.
 From that moment on, she got to work, designing her first comprehensive collection to launch at Paris Fashion Week in 2004.

 Penelope Chilvers has a reputation for superb quality, comfort and effortless style.

 Pernille Corydon was born in 1976 in a small town on the Danish island Funen.
-The jewellery brand was founded in 2007 and Pernille uses her love of nature and inspiration from her surroundings to create an ever evolving collection of feminine jewellery which has a distinctive simplicity of Scandinavia.
+Her jewellery brand was founded in 2007 and Pernille uses her love of nature and inspiration from her surroundings to create an ever evolving collection of feminine jewellery which has a distinctive simplicity of Scandinavia.

 The classic collection is regularly added to with new designs, all of which are available in a number of colours, including silver and gold plated silver developing a full range of everyday wearable pieces.

 Founded in 2013 by Vicky White, Plum & Ashby is based in Buckinghamshire.
 The small team shares an office with a family of birds happily nesting in the roof and Bertie, the furry four-legged friend.
 The unofficial mascot has been the inspiration behind many of the products and appears on some of the prints in the collection.
-The main range of products is for the body, including hand creams, body lotions and liquid soaps.
+The main range of these luxury toiletry products is for the body, including hand creams, body lotions and liquid soaps.